 In order for a command to be executed, the shell looks for a file that has the same name as the command (here a file named 1s).
 In order to understand where the shell looks for such a file, we should digress a little bit and explain the use of shell variables and environment variables.
 These have a name, which is a string of permissible characters, and their values are obtained by preceding their name with the \$ character.
 For example the variable PATH has value \$PATH.
-The values of the environment variables can be set with the command set:
+The values of the environment variables can be set with the command14 setenv and of the shell variables with the command set: